ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Embodied Engagement Conditions
 [Theoretical] NoteBook 6 - Cognitive Mechanics, Domain: Synthesis, System Role: Scaffolding, Temporal: Static

 The three content-level prerequisites that determine whether symbolic AI output (Channel 2) successfully recruits embodied processing (Channel 1) rather than remaining purely abstract.
 These conditions specify what properties symbolic material must possess to become **metabolically active** and trigger the transformation pathway.
-When these conditions are met, the Integrated Circuit Board engages; PSB pathology emerges.
+When these conditions are met, the Integrated Circuit Board engages; **when they are absent, PSB pathology emerges**.
 ## **System Role:**
 Embodied Engagement Conditions function as the **input filter** for the transformation system, determining whether Channel 1 is recruited into the Recursive Metabolic Loop.
 They govern the critical threshold at which symbolic material transitions from inert information to embodied tension, influencing whether Alpha-Function can engage in genuine transformation versus remaining offline.
 This object explains **differential outcomes**: why some AI output produces insight and capacity growth while other output produces nothing—or worse, PSB.